 Cater to your partner

 Be mindful of your partner's interests.
 Consideration is the hallmark of any successful date.
 Does your partner like going out on the town, being in nature, or are they more of a homebody?
-These are the types of questions you should be asking yourself, and they should dictate what you’re planning to do while on your date.
-If he or she is outdoorsy, you can go for a hike, have a picnic in the park, go for a scenic drive, visit a botanical garden, check out a zoo, camp in your backyard, etc.
+These are the types of questions you should be asking yourself, and they should dictate what you're planning to do while on your date.
+If they are outdoorsy, you can go for a hike, have a picnic in the park, go for a scenic drive, visit a botanical garden, check out a zoo, camp in your backyard, etc.

-If being outdoors isn’t their thing then try playing a game together, do a movie marathon, start a tv series on Netflix or Hulu, cook a meal or bake together, have a paint night together, etc.
+If being outdoors isn't their thing, then try playing a game together, doing a movie marathon, starting a tv series on Netflix or Hulu, cooking a meal or baking together, having a paint night together, etc.